Delta's 3Q profit falls on one-time items

 The company's president, Ed Bastian, said the revenue outlook for the October-through-December fourth quarter looks solid.
-He said the company expects good revenue growth and higher profit margins.
+He said the company expects revenue growth and higher profit margins.

-The best chance for increased profit margins comes in the international flying, Bastian said.
+The best chance for increased profit margins comes in international flying, Bastian said.
 Delta is reworking its network of flights to Asia and trimming planned growth on routes to Europe, where expansion by many foreign airlines has cut into profitability.

 The Atlanta-based airline said that net income fell to $357 million from $1.37 billion a year earlier.
 Adjusted for one-time costs, profit was $1.20 per share.
 Analysts surveyed by FactSet expected $1.18.

 Revenue rose 7 percent to $11.18 billion, topping analysts' forecast of $11.12 billion.

 "Other" revenue, which includes money collected from fees that passengers pay for many services, jumped 15 percent.
 Stifel, Nicolaus & Co. analyst Joseph DeNardi said that was the main reason that Delta's adjusted profit beat expectations.

 Fuel, the airline's biggest single expense, jumped 29 percent to $2.95 billion, as Delta recorded $347 million in charges for adjustments to fuel-hedging.
 Those are contracts to protect against big spikes in fuel prices, and they can backfire if oil prices fall.

 Delta is forecasting lower fuel prices in the fourth quarter, which analysts said will be a boon.